Below is a summary of the CO2 services we currently offer. More detailed information can be found further down this page.

 Yes you can absolutely exchange it 99% of the time (we have seen some keg fridges provide red CO2 tanks which we can't exchange)

 But, if you do not want to exchange your tank we are happy to have it filled for you.
-Just keep in mind fills are done once a week.
+Just keep in mind fills are typically done twice a week, though we may be able to perform a rushed service for you at an extra cost.

 Absolutely!
 We have done this a bunch of times.
-If you would like to upgrade to a larger tank, all you need to do is pay the difference in price between the two sizes.
+If you would like to upgrade to a larger tank, all you need to do is pay the difference in price between the two sizes, and pay for your new tank to be filled with gas.

 Whatever tank you possess is the one you own.
 You are free to do with it whatever you like.
 Go ahead and get it filled elsewhere, or you can exchange it elsewhere.
 Just make sure the tank you get back is eligible for our program (aluminum, not painted).